The North Face Large Base Camp Duffel

 Insulation:

-• Four compression straps to secure contents and lash bag down when traveling.
+• Four compression straps to cinch down load

 • Duffel-style handles and twin haul handles on ends provide carrying options and can be used for towing or tying down when traveling